A Peek Into The Markets: US Stock Futures Up Ahead Of Earnings, Economic Data

 Futures for the Dow Jones Industrial Average climbed 72 points to 29,312 while the Standard & Poor’s 500 index futures traded rose 7.35 points to 3,323.75.
 Futures for the Nasdaq 100 index gained 32.5 points to 9,166.00.

 Oil prices traded higher as Brent crude futures rose 0.7% to trade at $65.10 per barrel, while US WTI crude futures rose 0.7% to trade at $58.92 a barrel.
-The Baker Hughes North American rig count report for the latest week is schedule for release at 1:00 p.m.
+The Baker Hughes North American rig count report for the latest week is scheduled for release at 1:00 p.m.
 ET.

 A Peek Into Global Markets